ahc224/ACportfolio/index.md

-# ENGL 002 Multimodal Project:
+# ENGL 002 Multimodal Project
-# The Energy Crisis, Visualized
 ## Andrew Choi, Prof. Provost, 5/10/21
+## The Energy Crisis, Visualized

 > For this semester's multimodal project, I decided to create a website that could help me convey the ideas I expressed in my essay with a visual format.
-I separated the topics I am talking about into four distinct sections, all of which are explained through graphs and visuals about energy and its applications.
+I separated the topics I am talking about into four distinct sections, explained through graphs and visuals about energy and its applications.
 I also created a table of contents to help viewers travel to the different sections faster, as seen below:

 ## Go to topic: